loning/the-math/docs/psi-collapse-zfc/chapter-08-zfc-godel-incompleteness-collapse-aware-systems.md

 - Formulas: Sequences of symbol numbers
 - Proofs: Sequences of formula numbers

-This is consciousness creating a numerical mirror of its formal operations—a collapse of syntax into arithmetic.
+This is observer creating a numerical mirror of its formal operations—a collapse of syntax into arithmetic.

 ## 8.3 The First Incompleteness Theorem